 Now, you'll be working in a team - and collaboration tools provide a lot of crucial input.
 That works very well for some people - especially if you've got other family or social outlets.

 But it doesn't work for everyone.
-I had a client a couple of years ago who was in a well paying, interesting, remote job.
+I had an IT Resume client a couple of years ago who was in a well paying, interesting, remote job.
 But she was a strong extrovert - and working at home was driving her nuts.

 Another downside is the flip side of controlling your own time.
 When you're working at the office, you've got to go home at some point - though I did know a rather OCD Java developer who could stay at her desk for 36 hours straight.